 According to the International Journal of Cosmetic Science, researchers tapped 50 Caucasian women all between the ages of 40 and 60 to try a moisturizer formulated with five-percent niacinamide on one half of their face, using a placebo moisturizer on the other half.
 The results showed that the side of their face that received the niacinamide moisturizer had significant improvements with the look of fine lines and wrinkles, hyperpigmentation, overall texture, and red blotchiness compared to the placebo side.
-Further, a study from the NCBI revealed that research shows using niacinamide topically can also help to significantly reduce the appearance of acne.
-Niacinamide also comes in handy if you’re battling skin discoloration such as skin yellowing (sallowness).
+Further, a study from the NCBI revealed that research shows using niacinamide topically could also help to significantly reduce the appearance of acne.
+Vitamin B3 for skin also comes in handy if you’re battling discoloration such as yellowing (sallowness).

-Looking to take your skin care routine to the next level and think niacinamide could be just the thing?
-We’ve got you covered.
-Keep reading to learn about two ways you can reap niacinamide’s benefits in your skin care routine.
+If you’re ready to take your beauty regimen to the next level with niacinamide/vitamin B3 for skin, we’ve got you covered.
+Keep reading to learn about two ways you can reap niacinamide’s benefits in your routine.

-A great way to incorporate niacinamide into your skin care routine is with the help of a moisturizer formulated with the ingredient.
-Try a moisturizer created to firm and brighten your skin’s appearance, like the L’Oréal Paris Triple Power Anti-Aging Moisturizer Fragrance-Free, which will help keep your skin soft, supple, and plumped with hydration.
+A fabulous way to incorporate niacinamide into your regimen is with the help of a moisturizer formulated with the ingredient.
+Try an offering created to firm and brighten your skin’s appearance, like the L’Oréal Paris Revitalift Triple Power Anti-Aging Moisturizer Fragrance-Free.
+This offering will help keep your face soft, supple, and plumped with hydration.

 For the daytime, you can use a moisturizer with SPF that’s also formulated with niacinamide.
-Our pick?
-The L’Oréal Paris Revitalift Triple Power Day Lotion SPF 30.
-Apply the moisturizer as directed, and skin will feel smoothed, softer, and refreshed.
+That’s where the L’Oréal Paris Revitalift Triple Power Day Lotion SPF 30 comes into play.
+This pick works to reduce wrinkles, firm and brighten your visage in just one week.
+After use, the skin will feel smoothed, softer, and refreshed.

-Now that you know all about the wonders of niacinamide, why not learn about another skin care ingredient worthy of discussion?
-Next, check out our article, What Can Vitamin E Oil Do for Your Skin?
+Next: Now that you know all about the wonders of niacinamide, it’s time to expand your knowledge with other note-worthy skin care ingredients.
+Check out our article, What Can Vitamin E Oil Do For Your Skin?

 Sign up for the latest beauty news, product samples and coupons